Zudjo/prestashop-helper/README.md

 **EVERYTHING INSIDE `C:\xampp\htdocs` WILL BE DELETED**

+**AVOID USING IDE INTEGRATED TERMINALS**

-Run `.\prestashop-helper.ps1` and everything will be taken care of, except for the PrestaShopException and future assets compilations.
+Run `.\prestashop-helper.ps1` and everything will be taken care of, except for the PrestaShopException, future assets compilations and installation script `index_cli.php`.

 # Manually